Guide to Tax and IRS Rules for Rental Real Estate | Tax Guidelines

 This article provides a summary of the tax rules for rental real estate, along with actionable tips to save money on taxes.

-As with all types of business income, the investor in rental real estate is taxed on net income from the property.
-This refers to rental income from the property, less operating expenses to own and manage the property.
+As with all types of business income, the investor in rental real estate activities is taxed on net income from the property.
+This is the rental income, less operating expenses to own and manage the property.
 Then, we subtract depreciation.
 This calculation often results in a net loss from the rental property, also called a rental loss.

 It does not matter if the rental property generates a positive cash flow for the investor.
 The IRS will not tax the investor on cash flow generated by the rental property if it is operating at a net loss for tax purposes.